Best Compound Interest Investments in Canada and the USA (2026)

 2. Tax Treatment Tax drag reduces effective compounding.
 Interest income taxed at 43% reduces a 7% nominal return to a 3.99% effective after-tax return.
 Tax-sheltered accounts eliminate this drag entirely.
 Choosing the right account type for your investment is as important as choosing the investment itself.

 3. Fees Investment fees are compounded losses.
 A 1.5% annual MER on a 7% return reduces your effective rate to 5.5%.
-Over 30 years, this fee difference costs approximately 23% of your final portfolio value [SOURCE NEEDED].
+Over 30 years that gap costs roughly 35% of your final portfolio value (BankDeMark calculation: 1.055³⁰ against 1.07³⁰).
 Low-cost investments are not a detail — they are a core compounding principle.

 4. Reliability and Consistency An investment that earns 7% reliably for 30 years produces more wealth than one that earns 10% some years and −3% others (due to sequence of returns math) — even if both average the same return.
 Consistency matters for compounding.